 According to data collected by the U.S. Energy Information Administration, the typical American household spends close to $3,000 each year on gasoline.
 That's just under 4 percent of the average pretax household income.
-Fortunately, with the right gas rewards credit card, you can earn some of that back each year in rebates or statement credits.
+Fortunately, with the right gas rebate credit card offer, you can earn some of that back each year in rebates or statement credits.

 Retail-branded gas cards rarely land on "best-of" lists.
 While accessible to consumers with fair to average credit, these cards often provide modest rewards in exchange for brand loyalty.
 However, those bonus points and cents-off rebates can often end up costing you more than you might expect.
 You might have to burn extra gas, driving out of your way to reach a participating retailer.
 Using a branded card also rules out saving money at warehouse clubs or independent gas stations that charge less per gallon.